kaz-utashiro/greple/docs/index.md

     greple -p 'foo bar baz'

-Option **--all** takes whole file as a single block.
-So next command find files which contains these strings, and print the all contents.

-    greple --all 'foo bar baz'

-Block also can be defined as a pattern.
-Next command search and print mail header, ignoring mail body text.
+Block also can be defined by pattern.
+Next command treat the data as a series of 10-line unit.

-    greple --block '\A(.+\n)+'
+    greple -n --border='(.*\n){1,10}'

 You can also define arbitrary complex blocks by writing script.